 I like short volatility investing.
 It’s seldom boring and over the long run the advantage is on your side.
 Volatility has a return to mean behavior, and volatility futures are almost always in contango—which erodes the value of long volatility products like VXX, UVIX, or UVXY.
 If you buy inverse volatility when the VIX is relatively high, your chances of making a good profit eventually are very good.

-Currently, there are two viable choices in inverse volatility ETN/ETFs, Volatility Shares’ SVIX and ProShares’ SVXY.
-Both are ETFs, SVIX is an -1X fund based on the new SHORTVOL index, and SVXY is based on the legacy SPVXSP index.
+Currently, there are three viable choices in inverse volatility ETN/ETFs, Volatility Shares’ SVIX & ZIVB, as well as ProShares’ SVXY.
+All are ETFs.
+SVIX is an -1X fund based on the new SHORTVOL index, ZIVB is a -1X fund based on the SPVXMPI index, which uses medium-term VIX futures, and SVXY is a -0.5X fund based on the legacy SPVXSP index.

 In rating volatility funds I think there are four primary factors:

 - Liquidity (small bid-asked spreads, getting good fills on orders)